samuelludwig/CliJo/README.md

   methodical, test-centric/test-friendly approach.
 - I would try to stick more strictly to hygenic Git use, e.g. use branches more often, more detailed commit messages, smaller commits, etc.
+- I would possibly model the project so that all contents of the journal would be persisted in a global struct, I don't think it would necessarily be an anti-pattern in my case.
+The only issue is it would effectively double my memory useage, though on the grand scale it shouldn't matter too much, text is /reasonably/ low-footprint.